- Today’s loyalty schemes have an unsustainable focus on rewards with a financial value.

 By unexpectedly improving the perceived value of the core offering at just the right moment, the customer will associate the intense emotional experience of the accident with the unexpectedly gracious response of the insurer, folding it into the memory of that experience and improving their advocacy.

-The role of data analytics
+of data analytics

 Advances in digital infrastructure have meant that data analytics can help to trigger these surprise and delight engagements, by combining drivers of customer behaviour with an increasingly granular understanding of their activity.

 By dual-wielding data and psychology in this manner, you can establish a scaled test-and-learn environment that systematically nudges customers towards certain incentives or behaviours, such as brand advocacy on social media.
 These can then be further measured and evaluated, creating a learning loop of constant refinement.

 Analytics and behavioural science might help unlock new levels of granularity, however organisations should be mindful of too much personalisation.
 This occurs when hyper-targeting goes too far, creating behavioural ‘echo chambers’³ that lock customers into certain patterns or behaviours – essentially recreating the price fixation behaviours of current loyalty schemes.

 Instead, customers should be given room for serendipity, evolving their interests and engagements with brands over time.